Sonu-Kr898/Weather-app/README.md

 # Weather-app
-This is javascript project in which i have designed an all weather app
+This is  my javascript project in which i have designed an all weather app